laurent22/joplin/readme/spec/server_debug.md

 https://github.com/laurent22/joplin/blob/4f37e6073ad549fe72206e2a125c27174b5d96a9/joplin.code-workspace#L387-L391

 Things that we could do to improve the experience is adding a build process to other projects that are used by the server project, but this still can be done with other terminals open.

+### Modifying the configuration:

+To modify the configuration, for now, it is all in the `jopli.code-workspace` file, but if the needed we could also break the configuration in two files, one for the `launch.json` and other for the `tasks.json`.

 ### References: